+Get ready to delve into three species-rich ecosystems – rainforest, ocean, and tropical coast – in one location!
 Madagascar is an island country in the Indian Ocean, off the coast of East Africa across the Mozambique Channel.
-The main Malagasy island is the world’s fourth largest island – stretching more than 1,600 kilometres from the northern to southern tip – and is surrounded by peripheral islands.
+Madagascar is the world’s fourth largest island – stretching more than 1,600 kilometres from the northern to southern tip – and is surrounded by peripheral islands.

-Our wildlife conservation programs in Madagascar are focused on data collection of local reptile, bird and mammal species, including:
+When you join a wildlife conservation volunteer in Madagascar you’ll assist with collecting data of local reptile, bird and mammal species, including:

 Our local wildlife conservation partners in Madagascar are:

 Nosy Be, pronounced NOSSY-BAY, is a volcanic island, off Madagascar’s northwestern coast.
-We are based on the island’s southeastern coast, in Lokobe, one of Madagascar’s national parks.
-This park holds many species that are not found anywhere else in the world, such as the Hawks’ Sportive lemur and dwarf frogs and chameleons.
-Containing both marine and terrestrial areas, it is host to an amazing diversity of species across a huge range of ecosystems.
+We are based on Nosy Be’s southeastern coast, in Lokobe, one of Madagascar’s national parks.
+This park holds many species that are not found anywhere else in the world, such as the Hawks’ sportive lemur, dwarf frogs and chameleons.
+Containing both marine and terrestrial areas, it’s host to an amazing diversity of species across a huge range of ecosystems.

-Although the volcano has not erupted in recorded history, it is not considered extinct.
+Although the volcano hasn’t erupted in recorded history, it’s not considered extinct.
 The island has an estimated population of around 115,000 people, with the Sakalava people making up the majority of Malagasy residents and Sakalva Malagasy being the main dialect spoken on the island.

 When you’re not volunteering on wildlife conservation projects or on base, the island offers a wide variety of adventures:

 Our wildlife conservation work in Madagascar includes data collection and analysis of indigenous reptile, bird and mammal species.
-We are specifically focussed on lemurs and chameleons.
+We are specifically focused on lemurs and chameleons.

-Working with the Lemur Conservation Network and the University of Oxford Brookes, our lemur volunteer programs in Madagascar are focused on:
+Working with the Lemur Conservation Network, our lemur volunteer programs in Madagascar are focused on: